-TINS hosts several activities and events to introduce Tahoe’s natural history, science, and conservation issues to the public through walks and talks, citizen science programs, or other special events such as wildflower tours.
+He’s never not birding.
+It’s in his blood.
+Will Richardson of TINS has been introducing Tahoe’s natural history, science, and conservation issues to the public through walks and talks, citizen science programs, or other special events since 2010.

 For more details, visit their website here.

 The Tahoe Institute for Natural Science (TINS) is a nonprofit organization seeking to advance the natural history, conservation, and ecosystem knowledge of the Tahoe region.
 Its long-term goal is to bring a world-class interpretive nature center and educational facility to the Tahoe area.

 TINS engages in multiple science, education, and outreach programs to promote greater appreciation, understanding, and stewardship of the natural resources of the Tahoe region.
 Founded by local bird experts Will Richardson and Kirk Hardie in 2010, Will has been working and birding in the Tahoe area since 1994.